Patrikios/Lift/README.md

 # Lift
-calculates and visualises lift as a performance measure for binary classification problems
+Calculates and visualises lift as a performance measure for binary classification problems

-The best is to illustrate the the working of the giveMeLift function the an example:
+The following example illustrates the working of the lift function:

 ```R
 library(ranger); library(caret)